frederic-perez/AmE-dictionary/data/dictionary.md

 __foreseeable__
 __foreshadow__ _v_ :two::hammer:
 __Forest Recreation Park__
-__forestall__ _v_ :five: (forestalled) It takes a bit of planning to forestall something, meaning stop it from happening. _To forestall the effects of aging, exercise and take care of your health all your life._
+__forestall__ _v_ :six: (forestalled) It takes a bit of planning to forestall something, meaning stop it from happening. _To forestall the effects of aging, exercise and take care of your health all your life._
 __foretell__
 __forfeit<sup>1</sup>__ _v_ :nine::m: (forfeited, forfeiting) Lose or be deprived of (property or a right or privilege) as a penalty for wrongdoing. _Those unable to meet their taxes were liable to forfeit their estates._ _I cannot believe my soul will be forfeit._ _We actually had to forfeit a game or two for not having enough players._
 __forfeit<sup>2</sup>__ _n_ :three: A fine or penalty for wrongdoing. _The loser must pay a forfeit._ _Syn_ penalty, financial penalty, fine, fee, charge, sanction :es: multa